Probation Violation Attorney in Champaign, Illinois

 According to 730 ILCS 5/5-6-4, an individual charged with violating their probation will be served a notice of their charges by the County Clerk or by a Sheriff.
 They will either be placed on bail or detained until their hearing.

-What happens at a probation violation hearing?: If the hearing results in a conviction of probation violation, the offender could be sent back to jail or prison to serve the remainder of their original sentence, or they could face extended or additional penalties.
+What happens at a Probation Violations hearing?: If the hearing results in a conviction of probation violation, the offender could be sent back to jail or prison to serve the remainder of their original sentence, or they could face extended or additional penalties.
 If you have been placed on probation and have since been accused of violating said probation(probation violation 2nd offense), do not hesitate to hire a Champaign lawyer for probation violation from Patel Law, PC.

 Contact Illinois Probation Violation Lawyer from Patel Law, PC